UC President Takes Heat Over Hikes And Cuts

 SIMON: Reduced employee salaries, curtailed freshman enrollment.
 That invites the question: How does that square with the mission of a public university?

-So its not a trajectory we can stay on forever, and I think ultimately it may hurt the middle class more than the low income students.
+YUDOF: So it's not a trajectory we can stay on forever, and I think ultimately it may hurt the middle class more than the low income students.
 There's more financial aid available to them.

 SIMON: For low income students, yeah.